-- (1) That Members accept the officer responses and recommendations as set-out in the Consultation Statement (Appendix 4). - (2) That Members agree to make the Pendle Local Plan Fourth Edition (Appendix 1) and all supporting documents (Appendices 2-5 inclusive) available for a six-week public consultation. - (3) That Members agree to submit the Pendle Local Plan Fourth Edition (Appendix 1) and all supporting documents (Appendices 2-5 inclusive) to the Secretary of State, who will request the Planning Inspectorate to conduct an independent examination of the Plan. - (4) That Members agree that this report can be submitted to the Council meeting on 26 September 2024.
+- (1) That Members accept the officer responses and recommendations as set-out in the Consultation Statement (Appendix 4). - (2) That Members agree to make the Pendle Local Plan Fourth Edition (Appendix 1) and all supporting documents (Appendices 2-5 inclusive) available for a six-week public consultation. - (3) That Members agree to submit the Pendle Local Plan Fourth Edition (Appendix 1) and all supporting documents (Appendices 2-5 inclusive) to the Secretary of State, who will request the Planning Inspectorate to conduct an independent examination of the Plan. - (4) That Council consider the comments of the Executive in determining the course of action to take on the Local Plan.